temple-geography/fundamentals-of-gis/Lab_04_Tables_and_Attribute_Data.pandoc.md

 In your report, be sure to include the following information (see the syllabus for lab report guidelines and formatting):

-**Introduction:**

-State the research question.
+* **Introduction:** State the research question.

-**Data and Methods:**

-The data comes from 'Inside Airbnb' a watch dog for Airbnb.
+* **Data and Methods:** The data comes from 'Inside Airbnb' a watchdog for Airbnb.
 Please visit the website.
 It's pretty interesting if you have ever used Airbnb.
 They have collected data for cities all around the world.

     The crime data comes from the city of Chicago.
 Please email [bradley.gardener@temple.edu](mailto:bradley.gardener@temple.edu) if you want to look at the entire crime data set.
-Many cities Open Data websites have similar data.
+Many cities have Open Data websites with similar data.

     The structure of this lab is very similar to the tutorial.
 You will be summarizing data and joining it.
-You will be calculating density in both cases - per square mile - using the tools add field, calculate geometry, and field calculator.
+You will be calculating density (per square mile) in both cases, using the tools Add Field, Calculate Geometry, and Field Calculator.
 You will map population density using the techniques of choropleth mapping from previous labs.
 Please use a classification scheme that makes sense given what you have already learned.

-**Results:**

-You should include the following:

-1. A map of murders per police district area (square miles) in Chicago.
-2. A map of the total number of Airbnb reviews per police district area (square miles) in Chicago.
-3. A table that shows the average Airbnb price of each neighborhood in Chicago.

-**Discussion:**
+* **Results:** Report on the expected deliverables noted above.

-In your final analysis, look at both of the maps you created and answer the following questions:
+* **Discussion:**  In your final analysis, look at both of the maps you created and answer the following questions:

     1. Is there a geographic relationship between the density of Airbnb reviews and the density of homicides?
     2. What neighborhoods have the highest Airbnb prices?
 Why do you think this is?
 Do some Internet investigations.
 Look at Yelp.
 What types of restaurants are in these neighborhoods?
 Why is sample size important here?
     3. What other crimes would you like to map?
 Where do you think their spatial distributions would look like?
     4. What other crime data do you think it would be important to map?
     5. What crimes would be difficult to map?

-**Tables and Figures:**

-Insert all tables and figures (including maps) at the end of the report, each on a separate page, with a label (e.g. Figure 1).
+* **Tables and Figures:** Insert all tables and figures (including maps) at the end of the report, each on a separate page, with a label (e.g. Figure 1).
 Be sure to cite each table and figure included in the body of the report text.